jwalker2020/tracker/docs/POCKETBASE_TO_POSTGRESQL_ASSESSMENT.md

 ### HIGH effort

 - **No single module is a full rewrite**, but the **persistence layer as a whole** is: every place that touches `pb` or PocketBase collections must be switched to PostgreSQL + new auth + new file storage.
 That spans many files (see §1.10).
 The app logic (enrichment pipeline, progress flow, UI) stays; the data layer is replaced.
-- **Instrumentation (startup resume):** Today it calls `getIncompleteEnrichmentJobs(pb)` and then `runEnrichmentInBackground`.
-Same API; implementation of `getIncompleteEnrichmentJobs` becomes a SQL query.
+- **Worker loop:** Today it calls `getNextClaimableJob(pb)` and then `runEnrichmentJob(pb, jobId)`.
+Same API; implementation of checkpoint helpers becomes SQL.
 Effort is medium if the checkpoint module is abstracted, high if done ad hoc in many places.
+The web app no longer runs or resumes jobs.

 ---